adamhassel/bender/README.md

 A fun friday game. `op` the bot and have it kick random channel members

-## See also the TODO for planned stuff
+## See also the TODO and Issues list for planned stuff